IBM/cloud-native-starter/workshop/02-container.md

 #### 1.1.1 Articles container image definition

-Let's take a look into the [Dockerfile](../articles-java-jee/Dockerfile.nojava) to create the Articles service.
+Let's take a look at the [Dockerfile](../articles-java-jee/Dockerfile.nojava) to create the Articles service.
 Inside the Dockerfile we use **two stages** to build the container image.
-The reason for the two stages is, we have the objective to be **independent** of local environment settings, when we build our production services.
-With this concept we don't have to ensure that **Java** and **Maven** (or wrong versions of them) is installed on the local machine of the developers.
+Why two stages?
+We want to be **independent** of local environment settings, when we build our production services.
+With this concept we don't have to ensure that **Java** and **Maven** (or wrong versions of them) are installed on the local machine of the developers.

-In short words one container is only responsible to build the microservice, let us call this container **build environment container** and the other container will contain the microservice, we call this the **production** container.
+In short: only one container is responsible to build the microservice, let's call this container the **build environment container** and the other container will contain the microservice, we'll call this the **production** container.

 * **Build environment container**

-In the following Dockerfile extract, we can see how we create our **build environment container** based on the maven 3.5 image from the [dockerhub](https://hub.docker.com/_/maven/) and copy the needed pom.xml file to build the application. (more details about the **pom.xml** are in the [optional lab](06-java-development.md))
+In the following Dockerfile extract, we can see how to create our **build environment container** based on the maven 3.5 image from [dockerhub](https://hub.docker.com/_/maven/) and copy the needed pom.xml file to build the application (more details about the **pom.xml** are in the [optional lab](06-java-development.md)).

 ```Dockerfile
 FROM maven:3.5-jdk-8 as BUILD